 1) Look For a Self-Cleaning Function

-A self-cleaning feature is a feature that can guarantee energy efficiency.
-It keeps the heating elements clean, which in turn keeps it energy efficient, and improves its performance.
-This will use less energy and save money while keeping your energy consumption bearable.
-A self-cleaning function not only saves energy, it also extends your tankless water heater’s life since it prevents the build-up of deposits.
+A self-cleaning function is one that ensures energy efficiency.
+It maintains the heating components clean, which increases energy efficiency and performance.
+This uses less energy and saves money while keeping your energy usage manageable.
+A self-cleaning mechanism not only saves energy, but it also helps to extend the life of your tankless water heater by preventing deposit buildup.

 Image Source: forbes.com